 Division of Investigative Services

 The Division of Investigative Services conducts criminal and internal investigations, inquiries into youth grievances and family support, oversees audits of agency assets, manages agency K-9 service, manages agency gang related information and maintains surveillance equipment and audio recordings for safety and investigation requests.
 The Division is also responsible for the Event Reporting System--a state-of-the-art computer system used to ensure the comprehensive and real-time tracking, reporting and managing of events occurring within the agency.

 Division of Education & Workforce Development

-Division of Legal Services
+Division of Programs and Services

 Division of Community Services

 Division of Administrative Services

 The Division of Administrative Services is responsible for a multitude of areas, to include the Office of Fiscal Affairs (fiscal operations, procurement, accounts payable, accounts receivable, general ledger and accounting), Office of Maintenance Services (maintenance/work orders), small and medium maintenance projects, horticulture management, fleet services, custodial services, fire and life safety, and recycling.
 The Office of Support Services (excess property, moves, recycling, warehouse delivery, postal and inventory), the Office of Information Technology (helpdesk, network services, application planning and support, and desktop support), the Office of Information Security & Privacy (cybersecurity of information systems, infrastructure and application security planning, cybersecurity training, and agency oversight of personal information, assessments, and privacy training), and the Office of Project Management (capital project management, agency project coordination, and special projects oversight) also fall under Administrative Services.